hociga2911-wq/OverTheWire-Bandit-Levels-0-15/walkthrough/level-14-15.md

-Then paste the current password and press Enter.
+Then paste the current password and press Enter to get the new passwordd

 Finally:

-Enter the password that already.find out in above step.
+Enter the password that already find out in above step.

 ```bash